Tomáš Berdych: 2015: Second Australian Open semi-final, No. 4 ranking

 Berdych started his season at the Qatar Open in Doha, reaching the final against David Ferrer, losing in two sets.
 In Melbourne, Berdych reached his second Australian Open semifinal, after defeating Rafael Nadal in the quarterfinals.
 Berdych lost in four sets against Andy Murray in the semifinal.
 On 15 February 2015, he lost to Stan Wawrinka in three sets at the ABN AMRO World Tennis Tournament and therefore was not able to defend his title from the previous year.
 In the Miami Open, Berdych reached the semifinals, but lost to Andy Murray.
 This equalised his head-to-head score with Murray at 6–6.
 Berdych then participated in the Monte Carlo Masters, in which he defeated Gaël Monfils and Milos Raonic to reach the final, but eventually lost to Novak Djokovic.
 At the 2015 Mutua Madrid Open, Berdych lost in the semifinals to Rafael Nadal, but moved up two spots to 5th in the rankings.
 Following a quarterfinal appearance, the next week at the Rome Masters, Berdych reached a career-best No. 4 in the world rankings on 18 May.
 Berdych next competed at the French Open where he started his campaign with a straight-sets victory over young Japanese star Yoshihito Nishioka.
 Berdych followed this by defeating Radek Stepanek and Benoit Paire in the second and third rounds respectively to reach the fourth round.
 However, in the fourth round, Jo-Wilfried Tsonga defeated Berdych to end Berdych's French Open campaign.
 Berdych next competed at the Gerry Weber Open where he reached the quarterfinals before losing to Ivo Karlovic in three sets.

 Berdych reached the fourth round of the Wimbledon Championships before losing to Gilles Simon in straight sets.
 Berdych lost in the second round of the Canada Masters and the quarterfinals in the Cincinnati Masters.
 Berdych then went on to reach the fourth round of the US Open before losing to Richard Gasquet in four sets after taking the first set.
-He followed with a title win at the Shenzhen Open, his 11th ATP World Tour title, defeating Guillermo Garcia-Lopez in the final in straight sets.
+He followed with a title win at the Shenzhen Open, his 11th ATP World Tour title, defeating Guillermo García López in the final in straight sets.
 However, he could not carry his good form to the China Open as he lost in the first round to Pablo Cuevas.
 However, he made it to the quarterfinals in the Shanghai Masters event.
 Berdych then went on to win the Stockholm Open title and his 12th ATP World Tour title defeating Jack Sock in the final in straight sets while also winning the Stockholm title for the second straight year in a row and third title overall there.
 Berdych made it to the quarterfinals of the Paris Masters.
 He then qualified for the ATP World Tour Finals for the sixth year in a row.
 However, he lost all of his round robin matches to Roger Federer, Novak Djokovic, and Kei Nishikori.
 Berdych finished the year ranked No. 6.